nodejs/next-10/surveys/2024-04/questions.md

   - Linux
   - Windows
   - macOS
+  - Linux with Docker
+  - Windows with Docker
+  - macOS with Docker
+  - Windows with WSL
   - Other?

 - What is your Operating System in which you are running Node.js in production ? (multiple choice - Other should give an input)
   - Linux/Unix
   - Windows
   - macOS
+  - Linux with Docker
+  - Windows with Docker
+  - macOS with Docker
   - Other?

 - What architecture is the machine you are running Node.js in production? (multiple choice - Other should give an input)